jaiew/krypton/README.txt

 =========

 Run ant -q to build all the projects.
 Runt ant all-tests to run the Selenium suite in parallel in all installed and supported browsers.
 Ant and svn have to both be on the path.
+On Mac you have to set ANT_OPTS=-Dosgi.ws=cocoa until Eclipse changes it's default osgi.ws from carbon on Mac.

 Unit/Integration Testing: